SolemnDave/Project-Blog/README.md

 ### Outcome

 By the end of this step, a fully configured and secure EC2 instance was ready, serving as the robust backbone for hosting the Project Blog.
-The implementation of Nginx ensures that the website is accessible through your Elastic IP.
+The implementation of Nginx ensures that the website is accessible through my Elastic IP.

 ## Step 3 - DNS Management and SSL Configuration with Route 53 and ACM